Salkhi/qt-Windows-environnement/README.md

 # qt-environnement
-Run it with docker build -t <name of your image to build> .
+Run it with docker build -t "name of your image to build" .